Gerald O'Hara

-Gerald Patrick Aloysius O'Hara (May 4, 1895 – July 16, 1963) was an American prelate of the Roman Catholic Church.
-He served as an auxiliary bishop in the Archdiocese of Philadelphia (1929-1935), as bishop of the Diocese of Savannah in Georgia (1935–1959), as apostolic nuncio to Ireland (1951–1954), and as apostolic delegate to Great Britain (1954–1963).
+Gerald Patrick Aloysius O'Hara (May 4, 1895 – July 16, 1963) was an American prelate of the Catholic Church.
+He served as an auxiliary bishop in the Archdiocese of Philadelphia (1929–1935), as bishop of the Diocese of Savannah in Georgia (1935–1959), as papal regent to Romania (1947–1950), apostolic nuncio to Ireland (1951–1954), and as apostolic delegate to Great Britain (1954–1963).

 Biography

 Early life and education

-Gerald O'Hara was born on May 4, 1895, in the Green Ridge section of Scranton, Pennsylvania, to Patrick James and Margaret (née Carney) O'Hara.
+Gerald O'Hara was born on May 4, 1895, in the Green Ridge section of Scranton, Pennsylvania, to Patrick James and Margaret (née Carney) O'Hara; both of whom were of Irish descent.
 His father was a dentist.
 He attended Our Mother of Sorrows School and St. Joseph's College High School, both in Philadelphia, Pennsylvania.
 From 1911 to 1918, O'Hara studied at St. Charles Borromeo Seminary in Philadelphia He then entered the Pontifical Roman Seminary in Rome, obtaining a Doctor of Divinity degree in 1921.

 Ordination and ministry

 O'Hara was ordained to the priesthood for the Archdiocese of Philadelphia by Cardinal Basilio Pompili in Rome on April 3, 1920.
 He earned a doctorate in canon and civil law from the Pontifical Roman Athenaeum Saint Apollinare in 1924.
 He spent several years studying abroad, traveling through Europe and the Middle East.
 Following his return to Pennsylvania in 1926, O'Hara became private secretary to Cardinal Dennis Dougherty, the archbishop of Philadelphia.
 O'Hara also served as a judge on the archdiocesan matrimonial court.